Code-Institute-Submissions/mipear-Melys/README.md

 - [Twitter/x](https://twitter.com/?lang=en)
 - [YouTube](https://www.youtube.com/)

 Thank you to my mentor, Martina, who is always both supportive and efficient.
 Thank you to the store owner, Elisha, for trusting me with Melys.
-Thank you to my brother for helping despite not knowing these languages.
+Thank you to my mum and brother for helping despite not knowing these languages.
 Lastly, thank you to Code Institute for the knowledge I now have.